Flu and Colds: In Depth

 - Oral Zinc

-- Oral zinc can cause a bad taste, as well as nausea and other gastrointestinal symptoms.
-Long-term use of high doses of zinc can cause low copper levels, reduced immunity, and low levels of HDL cholesterol (the “good” cholesterol).
+- Long-term use of high doses of zinc can cause low copper levels, reduced immunity, and low levels of HDL cholesterol (the “good” cholesterol).
 Zinc may interact with drugs, including antibiotics and penicillamine (a drug used to treat rheumatoid arthritis).

 - Intranasal Zinc